profsmith89/ctps/_sources/chap15.md

 pin32: All done!
 ```

 To be even more efficient in my cheating, I could have stuck the print-statement right after `guess32.py` generated the secret (and before I was asked for my guess), i.e., line 18.
 Cheating isn't our goal, but I hope you see that we could insert a debugging print using `pin32.py` anywhere in any script.
-No longer do we have to edit our scripts to insert debugging prints!
+No longer do we have to edit our scripts by hand to insert debugging prints!

 I hope you also notice that `pin32.py` regained control after the exec-statement (i.e., the transcript includes the "pin32: All done!").
 This means that when an `exec` statement completes, execution continues in the script that called `exec`.
-It is a blocking call.
+It is a blocking call, which is a type of call we first discussed at the end of Chapter 4.

 ```{admonition} You Try It
 If you're so inspired, you might extend the functionality of `pin32`.
 Try, for example, wrapping line 85 (`main`'s call to `my_pin`) in a loop that allows you to add multiple instrumentation points into a target script.
 Make sure you translate the user-inputted line numbers into the correct index in the `edited_script` list as you process instrumentation points beyond the first!